MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/autodesk-construction-cloud.md

    ![Signed in and ready to connect.](./media/autodesk-construction-cloud/acc-sign-in-success.png)

-7. In **Navigator**, expand the Account you want to pull data from which will display an **Account Extract** folder and a **Project Extracts** folder. **Account Extract** will contain the data extract of the most recent account level extract if you have proper access and have ran an account level data extract. **Project Extracts** will contain a listing of each project in the account you have access to which you can then expand to see the relevant tables in that specific projects extracts if you have run a data extraction.
+7. In **Navigator**, expand the Account you want to pull data from, which will display an **Account Extract** folder and a **Project Extracts** folder. **Account Extract** will contain the data extract of the most recent account level extract if you have proper access and have ran an account level data extract. **Project Extracts** will contain a listing of each project in the account you have access to, which you can then expand to see the relevant tables in that specific project's extracts if you have run a data extraction.

    ![Navigate to the desired data extraction.](./media/autodesk-construction-cloud/acc-extract-selection.png)